The RAC Group Tax Strategy for the Financial Year 31 December 2024

 Our relationship with HMRC

 We maintain an open, honest and collaborative relationship with HMRC and communicate with them on a timely basis in relation to business updates and uncertain tax positions.
 We make fair, accurate and timely disclosures where required and respond to HMRC’s queries and information requests promptly and comprehensively.
-As a result, HMRC has awarded RAC with a “low” Business Risk Rating.
+As a result, HMRC awarded the RAC with a “low” Business Risk Rating in 2024.

 Internal governance

-RAC operates a “Three lines of defence” compliance and risk management model, including in relation to tax matters.
-Our first line of defence, and day to day responsibility for tax risk identification and management, lies with the operational finance teams that manage transactions which impact tax, and with the tax team.
+The RAC operates a “Three lines of defence” compliance and risk management model, including in relation to tax matters.
+Our first line of defence and day-to-day responsibility for tax risk identification and management lies with the operational finance teams that manage transactions which impact tax, and with the tax team.
 Our specialist risk function is the second line of defence, providing support for and challenge on the completeness and accuracy of risk assessment, reporting and mitigation plans.
 Our internal audit function forms the third line of defence.
-Internal audit reports findings to the Board Risk and Compliance Committee.
+Internal audit reports findings to the Board Risk and Audit Committee.

 The Group’s Tax Strategy, which underpins the RAC’s approach to tax matters, is aligned with our values and business strategy and is reviewed and approved by the Board of Directors (“the Board”) annually.
 Responsibility for the Tax Strategy and the supporting governance and tax risk management framework lies with the Chief Financial Officer (CFO).
-Day to day responsibility for these matters is delegated to the Head of Corporate Finance.
-As appropriate, tax matters are escalated under the direction of the Head of Corporate Finance to the CFO, the Board and HMRC.
+Day-to-day responsibility for these matters is delegated to the Head of Tax.
+As appropriate, tax matters are escalated under the direction of the Head of Tax to the CFO, the Board and HMRC.
 Material tax matters are also subject to annual scrutiny by our external auditors.

 Who we are